virajkaram/pydusty/README.md

 # pydusty
 A generic python wrapper for performing MCMC analysis with the SED modeling code `dusty`.

-This code is based on Scott Adam's rewrite of Chris Kochanek's MCMC wrapper around `dusty`, and my subsequent rewrite of Scott's wrapper using `emcee'.
+This code is based on Scott Adam's rewrite of Chris Kochanek's MCMC wrapper around `dusty`, and my subsequent rewrite of Scott's wrapper using `emcee`.
 The original codes are available under `pydusty/legacy`.

 ## Installation
 1. Clone the repo using `git clone`